Production3000/mvp3000esp/README.md

 The LED indicates the device status:

  *  On - Connected as client to WiFi network.
- *  Slow blinking - Openen an access point without password to connect to for setup.
+ *  Slow blinking - Opened an access point without password to connect to for setup.
  *  Blinking - Connecting to WiFi network using the given credentials.
  *  Fast blinking - Fatal error, MVP3000 not operational.
 This should never happen!